-Strict liability offenses have been defined by statute as crimes not because the acts or omissions are morally wrong but because of public policy.
-The law has set a standard of behaviour and any breach in that standard of behaviour imposed by the statute will result in criminal liability even in the absence of any criminal intent.
-Strict liability offenses regulate activities that pose potential harm to public health, public safety and public morals.
+Strict liability offences have been defined by statute as crimes not because the acts or omissions are morally wrong, but because of public policy.
+The law has set a standard of behaviour, and any breach in that standard of behaviour imposed by the statute will result in criminal liability even in the absence of any criminal intent.
+Strict liability offences regulate activities that pose potential harm to public health, public safety and public morals.

 These strict liability offenses are often prosecuted summarily as there is no requirement to prove criminal intent.
 It is sufficient for the prosecution to prove the fact of commission of the acts defined by law as a crime for strict criminal liability to attach.